Girl Talk: 52 Weekly Devotions by FaithGirlz

 The Faithgirlz Bible is a Bible with additional devotional and study content specifically focused on teen and preteen girls.
 This edition is the New King James Version (NKJV), but a New International Version (NIV) edition is also available.

 When I saw that Nancy Rue edited this version, I’m not going to lie, I was pretty excited.
 I love the way she relates spiritual and moral principles in her novels, so I felt like she’d do a great job bringing that insight and excitement to scripture and make it even more accessible to girls.

-Each book of the Bible … Continue reading
+Each book of … Continue reading

 The Princess Spy

 Despite her romantic dreams and wishes, Margaretha is determined to wed a man who will secure her family’s future as well as her own.
 When a handsome though bedraggled stranger warns her that Lord Claybrook, her latest beau, is a fraud, Margaretha at first thinks him delusioned by fever.